The Role of Economic Ideas in Sustainable Finance: From Paradigms to Policy

 Over the last years, the perceived importance of the financial sector in contributing to the transition towards a sustainable socioeconomic system and to the mitigation of climate change in particular has been rapidly increasing.
-As a consequence, a variety of actors and initiatives that seek to connect finance with sustainability have emerged.
+As a consequence, a variety of public, private and civil society actors and initiatives that seek to connect finance with sustainability have emerged.
 In the process of the community of sustainable finance becoming more interconnected and more ambitious policy recommendations being articulated, the ideas used by different actors to engage with ‘sustainable finance’ are increasingly in dialogue or in contestation with one another.
 Rather than directly comparing policy proposals, most of which are only at the beginning to be explored and implemented, I propose to take one step back and instead focus on the underlying ideas that actors use to define what things are all about and what is to be done.
 To sort and delineate these underlying ideas I use the concept of paradigm, which was developed by the philosopher of science Thomas Kuhn and since then has been used in political science and International Political Economy.
 Since the issue at hand is the financial system, it is reasonable to assume that ideas coming from the study of finance and economics will have some impact.
 However, the necessity of bringing in expertise from different fields such as environmental science as well as the contestation of mainstream economics by competing schools of thought inside economics suggests that a mere translation of textbook solutions is unlikely.
 In addition to that, ideas taken from the expert community undergo another process of translation and adaptation once they are brought to the political and regulatory arena.
 My research seeks to unpack and map the positions and movements of ideas and ultimately regulatory proposals that draw from different paradigms in the expert network of sustainable finance.
 I use social network analysis, qualitative and quantitative text analysis, interviews and participant-observation to conduct the research.

 I completed a BA in International Relations at the University of Groningen and a M.A. in International Political Economy at the University of Warwick.